Skip to main content

 choose: per-item if/else

 .choose(predicate, thenSub, elseSub?) evaluates the predicate per item and routes each item through the matching sub-traversal.
 The optional else arm defaults to “drop the item” — pass null (or omit it in Rust) for that.
-Surface different fields for free-tier vs paid-tier users:
+Route paid-tier users through a premium feed edge and everyone else through the default feed, then project the same fields from whichever branch matched:

 .varAs(